September 12th: The Biggest Music Headlines

 American drummer and arranger Kenny Buttrey died in Nashville, Tennessee, Worked with Neil Young, (Harvest, and After the Gold Rush), Bob Dylan (Blonde on Blonde, Nashville Skyline & John Wesley Harding), and Bob Seger, Elvis Presley, Donovan, George Harrison, Joan Baez, Dan Fogelberg, Kris Kristofferson, Jimmy Buffett, Chuck Berry and Area Code 615.

 US singer songwriter Johnny Cash died of respiratory failure aged 71.
-One of the most influential musicians of the 20th century, known as "The Man in Black."
+One of the most influential musicians of the 20th century, he was known as "The Man in Black."
 He traditionally started his concerts by saying, "Hello, I'm Johnny Cash."
-Had the 1969 US No.2 & UK No.4 single 'A Boy Named Sue', plus 11 other US Top 40 singles.
+He had the 1969 US No.2 & UK No.4 single 'A Boy Named Sue', plus 11 other US Top 40 singles.
 Cash also had his own US TV show in late 60s early 70s.

 The son of Rod Stewart was sentenced to 90 days in jail and ordered to undergo drug rehabilitation after pleading no contest to attacking a man outside a Malibu, California restaurant.
 22 year-old Sean Stewart had been arrested on Dec.
 5th, 2001, after he was seen kicking the man in the face and stomach.
 Stewart was also sentenced to five years of probation and ordered to pay $5,600 to the victim.